2015 Sugar Bowl: Aftermath

-With the huge win, the Buckeyes advanced to their first national championship game since 2007, and played the Rose Bowl champion Oregon Ducks, whom they defeated 42-20 for their eighth national championship.
-This was Ohio State's first win over Alabama in four tries.
+With the win, the Buckeyes advanced to their first national championship game since 2007, and played the Rose Bowl champion Oregon Ducks, whom they defeated 42-20 for their eighth national championship.
+This was Ohio State's first win over Alabama in four previous meetings.
 The loss by Alabama was the Southeastern Conference's second straight loss in a major bowl game to the Buckeyes, along with Arkansas's loss in the 2011 Sugar Bowl.
 Alabama's loss meant that 2015 was the first national championship to not feature an SEC team since 2005, when USC and Texas played in that season's Rose Bowl.
 The loss also assured the Crimson Tide a second straight season without appearing in the national championship, the first time that Alabama has missed the national championship in back to back seasons since 2007 and 2008.
-Ohio State's 15-point comeback over the Tide is the largest ever comeback against a Nick Saban-led team in a bowl game and the second largest comeback against the Crimson Tide under Saban all time, with the largest being Auburn's 24-0 comeback in 2010.
+Ohio State's 15-point comeback over the Tide was the largest ever comeback against a Nick Saban-led team in a bowl game and the second largest comeback against the Crimson Tide under Saban in any game, only to Auburn's 24-0 comeback in 2010.
 The loss by Alabama also dropped them to 0-3 under Saban in Sugar Bowls.
 However, they would eventually win a Sugar Bowl in 2018, beating Clemson 24–6.
 This was the third time in the Saban era that Alabama had blown a lead of 14 or more points, with each of the other losses to Auburn in 2010 and 2013.
 Alabama would return to the playoffs the next year, and would win the Cotton Bowl over another Big 10 team, Michigan State, 38–0, and championship over Clemson, 45–40.
-As of 2020, Alabama appeared in the playoffs in each season from 2014 to 2018, until missing it in the 2019 season after losing to LSU and Auburn, and has been to five national championships, winning three and losing two.
-The last championship over Ohio State in the 2021 College Football Playoff National Championship.
+As of 2020, Alabama appeared in the playoffs in each season from 2014 to 2018, until missing it in the 2019 season after losing to LSU and Auburn, and has been to five national championships, winning three and losing two, with their latest championship coming over Ohio State in a rematch in the 2021 College Football Playoff National Championship.
 Ohio State would return to the playoffs again in 2016, 2019, losing to Clemson 0-31 and 23-29, with both meetings occurring in the Fiesta Bowl, and again in 2020, beating Clemson 49-28 in the Sugar Bowl.
 To conclude the 2020 season, Ohio State would fall to Alabama in the 2021 College Football Playoff National Championship.
 These teams next scheduled meeting is a home and home series scheduled for 2027 and 2028, with the 2027 game being in Columbus and the 2028 one in Tuscaloosa.